Good Nutrition and Fad Diets

 - Experiment when you cook, less sodium, sugars and fat doesn’t mean less tasty – have fun with seeing what you and your family like best.

 Remember that low-fat, low-calorie, lite or low-sugar substitutions aren’t necessary healthy.
 Be careful of these ‘claims’ as there’s not a good substitution for the real thing – whole, fresh, natural foods.
-You can find a wealth of information about how these are misleading – read Time Magazine’s article on low-fat dairy products.
+You can find a lot of information about how these are misleading – read Time Magazine’s article on low-fat dairy products.
 Even foods label as ‘healthy’ can have high fructose corn syrup listed as one of the top ingredients.
 Manufacturers want their foods to taste good, and it may have some healthy qualities, but overall eating sugary foods it’s not really ‘healthy’.

 What You Can Do Now